Proud to introduce to you Queen Elizabeth II

 Queen Elizabeth II

-Queen Elizabeth II was born on April 21, 1926, in London, to Prince Albert, Duke of York (later known as King George VI), and Elizabeth Bowes-Lyon.
+Queen Elizabeth II was born on April 21, 1926, in London to Prince Albert, Duke of York (later King George VI), and Elizabeth Bowes-Lyon.
+Growing up during a time of global upheaval, she was educated privately at home and prepared early on for a life of service and duty.
+She married Philip Mountbatten in 1947, with whom she shared a long and devoted partnership.

 Birth